vpatelsj/simplek8s/README.md

 In a world where tools such as AKS Engine, KOPS etc. already exist, one might question why even embark on this journey.
 I don't really have a silver bullet answer.
 I've contributed to these tools and I use them on day to day basis to manage AKS Infrastructure at Microsoft.

-The story of kubernetes deployment today is already overdone.
+The story of kubernetes deployment in today's date is already overdone.
 People have moved on to figure out day2 challenges of  managing a kubernetes cluster.

 I am coming back with a quest to see if what we use day to day can be even more simpler.